Ōtautahi Community Housing Trust is a “community housing provider”. That’s a title that needs some unpacking.

 What’s community housing?

 Community housing is housing specifically provided to ensure very low income and disadvantaged people have access to an appropriate, secure and affordable rental home.
-The people who live there don’t pay market rent – they pay a rate about 25% of their gross income – so living there should be more affordable than in the open rental market.
+The people who live there don’t pay market rent so living there should be more affordable than in the open rental market.

 Community housing rents are often subsidised.
-The subsidy usually tops-up the rent paid to the community housing provider, to bring it closer to market rent.
-This subsidy comes from the government and/or the community housing provider itself.
-The government’s Income Related Rent Subsidy and the Accommodation Supplement are examples.
+In some cases, the community housing provider itself subsidises the rent.
+In other cases, the government tops-up the rent paid by the tenant to bring what ‘s paid to the community housing provider up to the level of market rent.
+The government’s Income Related Rent Subsidy and the Accommodation Supplement are examples of this.

 Community housing is at the opposite end of the housing continuum to home ownership.